The City of Kalamunda provides several activites to engage and involve the young people of our community.

 play an instrument, DJ or if you are simply interested in learning more about music then In the Mix is for you.
 Performers are welcome to apply as soloists, duets or bands.

-Registrations for the 2019 are now closed.
+Registrations for 2020 are now open.

-lighting and huge crowd supplied.
+and huge crowd supplied.
 To prepare participants for this big performance a mini concert will take place at Focus Music for friends and family.

 Daryl from Focus Music will be running the workshops.
 Daryl has a strong background in performing and playing various styles such as Rock, Jazz, Funk, R&B, Reggae and Blues.
-His skills allow him to help musicians who find themselves in need of
+His skills allow him to help musicians who find themselves in need of learning

-learning that little missing piece of information to help them progress their playing to the next level, whatever that level may be.
+that little missing piece of information to help them progress their playing to the next level, whatever that level may be.

 Contact the Youth Team at the City of Kalamunda via: Email - firstname.lastname@example.orgPhone - (08) 9257 9968 during business hoursFacebook: @theinfluencecityofkalamunda